cy6erGn0m/kgrep/README.md

 # kgrep

-kgrep is a small example demonstrates simple grep utility written in [Kotlin](http://kotlinlang.org)
+kgrep is a Java grep implementation written in [Kotlin](http://kotlinlang.org)

 Key features:
 - search through directory tree (useful on Solaris where no fgrep available by default)